What is Garbage Disposal Air Switch, Installation and Complete Guide

 Garbage Disposal Air Switch Kit Single Outlet

-An upgraded stainless steel air switch features a flexible and elastic design that won’t fade or fall off.
-It can be installed without drilling by using a strong, markless hook sticker.
-The power module securely fits any garbage disposal power cord, and the kit includes an air tube, power cable, long air switch button, and installation accessories.
+This newly updated stainless steel air switch is made of flexible and elastic, and will not easily fades and falls off.
+It can be installed without drilling through a strong type and leaves no marks hook sticker.
+The power module bandaged the cord firmly, fits with all disposal power cord, and the kit also includes the air tube, power cable, long 2-inch air switch button, and other installation accessories.

 2. Dual Outlet Air Switches